pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Where did you write your code to manipulate LocalStorage?
 Why?

 * **Your Answer:**
+in the auth.js file because it's only really used when logging in
 ---

 - [ ] Now that we have the user's information, let's store the user's ID in state.
 Set `currentUserId` to the user ID you've retrieved.